zclab/stmaterial/docs/user_guide/index.md

 The “Contents” sidebar is automatically hidden for any pages that don’t have any inner headings.
 It is possible to hide it even when a page has inner headings, by setting `hide-toc` at the page level.
 See {doc}`./toc` for an example.

-## Custom CSS files

-If you want more control than what is provided by the above theme options, see {any}`customisation/injecting.md#injecting-code`.

 [css-variables]: https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties
 [sphinx-html_theme_options]: https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-html_theme_options